ssidhu1994/Active-Directory-Home-Lab/README.md

 To create dedicated admin account, bottom left click start > Windows Administrative Tools > Active Directory Users and Computers.
 Under forest our newly created domain, right click > New > Organizational units(Fancy way of saying folder) and name it _ADMINS.
 Once we created _ADMINS, right-click again > New > user.
 Create the user you would like.
 For User logon name, industry standard is a- first letter of firstname followed by lastname.
-For password use same "Password1" and check "Password never expires" for lab purposes.
+For password use same "Password1" and check "Password never expires" for lab purpose.
 You should now see the new user, but it's not a admin yet.
+Next right-click new user > Properties > Member Of tab > Add > in "Enter the object names to select, type "domain admins" and click check name followed by ok.
+Click apply and ok to finalize.

 ![Screenshot 2024-03-14 162337](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/37694986-7444-4352-ba5d-203128d0456d)